RivaD2/reading-notes/301/class-04.md

 ## GRID PROPERTIES

 ![Many](https://media.giphy.com/media/U2MJe73aFlhMElLNnn/giphy.gif)
-### There are so MANY properties for the both the parent grid containers and the children grid items, it's a little much to cover here.
+### There are so MANY properties for the both the parent grid containers and the children grid items and it's a little much to cover here.
 So I'll go over some of the basics:

 **Properties of the parent elements (the grid container)**:
 * display